-Optical delay lines, i.e., optical buffers are fibers that are connected back to the node.
+Optical delay lines, i.e., optical buffers are short pieces of fiber that are connected back to the node.
 In practice this process is quite similar to the deflection routing.
 In deflection routing the packet is switched to some of the free link, if the desired link is allocated.
 In optical buffering the process is similar, but the chosen link leads back to the node.